Pronouns: he/him/his, they/them/theirs

 Edward Scott Morrison Scholar and Programming Assistant Intern

 I am a Southern California native, Long Beach to be specific.
-I am a second year UCLA undergraduate student studying in a Psychology major and Gender Studies Minor.
+I am a third year UCLA undergraduate student studying in a Psychology major and Gender Studies Minor.
 Hoping to be a family or child therapist and possibly opening up a resource center back in Long Beach.
 I love to eat, socialize and enjoy the many styles of music.
 I one day hope to meet Beyonce.

 Paola Rubio Rodriguez